The Dark Knight for Best Picture and Best Adapted Screenplay

 Drawing from a mish-mash of the Joker’s comic book debut in 1940, the 1988 graphic novel The Killing Joke, and the 1996 comic series The Long Halloween, The Dark Knight tells the story of the titular hero’s fight against the rising threat of a criminal mastermind calling himself “The Joker” (Heath Ledger, giving an Academy Award-winning performance).
 Released in 2008, it grossed a staggering $1.005 billion and received overwhelmingly positive reviews from critics.
 I wonder whether the Academy members ever look up movies on Rotten Tomatoes…

 It’s no exaggeration to say The Dark Knight (2008) is the film that shaped the entertainment industry the most in recent times (Sorry, 2010 Best Picture nominee Avatar).
 Rumour has it this is the film that got the Academy to change their number of Best Picture nominees from five to ten because of its omission from the list.
 The Academy’s former president Sidney Ganis said: “I would not be telling you the truth if I said the words Dark Knight did not come up”.
 Sure, if you want to make a good movie, you need a pretty darn fine screenplay.
 And damn if The Dark Knight has it.
-Written by Christopher and Jonathan Nolan and based on a story by David S. Goyer and Christopher, it’s a thrilling read on a par with Gone Girl (2012).
-If not better.
+Written by Christopher and Jonathan Nolan and based on a story by David S. Goyer and Christopher, it’s a thrilling read.
 The writing is incredibly sharp, absolutely dazzling and effective.
 In its own way, The Dark Knight is one of the most quotable movies ever.
 Though I’ve seen it over two years ago, some of its lines are still there in the back of my mind.
 Some writers can only hope they could write something as good and memorable as it.
 The dialogue is truly well-crafted, the characters are three-dimensional, fully developed and interesting.
 All of their arcs come full circle by the end of the film in a satisfying manner.
 Also, The Reader (2008) is an okay film, but can you really say its screenplay is Oscar material when compared to the Nolan brothers’ work?

 The Dark Knight raised the bar for comic book-based screen ventures and blockbusters altogether.
 It redefined them.
 You can see shades of it in everything, from the tone of the CW‘s Arrow (2012–present) and the look of the also Batman-based FOX television series Gotham (2014–present) to the IMAX-shot action sequences in the dreadful 2009 film Transformers: Revenge of the Fallen (Mr. Bay, you keep popping up, don’t you?).
 Man of Steel (2013) could also be easily boxed as lesser rip-off of Nolan’s film, with its gritty tone and use of the superhero’s sobriquet as the title.
 But it’s no wonder The Dark Knight has made such an impact.
 It’s considered to be one the best films of the past decade, one of the best comic book-based films of all time and the best Batman-based film ever.
 It’s one of the most engrossing crime films of the new millennium.
 The Dark Knight is the best.
 It’s THE BEST.